-Jam is a for-profit educational platform.
-It is owned by DIW Co. which is lead by Vimeo co-founder Zach Klein.
-Jam's self-proclaimed aim is to provide learning content for children that is not taught at school.
+DYI.org is a for-profit educational platform (formerly called Jam).
+It is owned by Vimeo co-founder Zach Klein.
+DIY's self-proclaimed aim is to provide learning content for children that is not taught at school.

 Among the topics covered are science, engineering, cooking, photography and drawing.